rajivwick/BankwestPDFtoCSV/README.md

 ## Description

-This project contains a Python script and Flask web application for converting Bankwest PDF files into a structured CSV format.
+This project contains a Python script and Flask web application for converting Bankwest PDF Statements into a structured CSV format.
 The Python script processes transaction data from Bankwest PDFs and outputs a CSV file.
 The Flask application provides a simple web interface that allows users to specify input parameters for the conversion process.

 ## Features